-Your cardiologist or nurse will explain the reason for this procedure and how it will help in your care.
+Your cardiologist or nurse will explain the reason for this procedure and how the information obtained from the test will help in your care.
 They will also explain the test's possible risks, which fortunately are rare.
 After you've heard about the test and have had a chance to ask questions, you'll be asked to sign a consent form to have the test.
 Since a catheterization and angiogram require special X-ray equipment that's only found in hospitals or large medical facilities, you will usually have to schedule the test in advance.

 Patients may be admitted to the hospital on the day of the catheterization or the day before.
 For several hours before the catheterization, you'll be told not to eat or drink anything.
 Before the test is done, you may be given a sleeping medicine by mouth or in a small shot under the skin.
 An intravenous line (IV) is sometimes placed in one of the veins.
 During the catheterization a team of nurses, doctors, and technicians will care for you.
 The catheterization test usually causes little discomfort.